gh28942/QuickFileEncryption/README.md

 * Type in and encrypt any text.
 * Encrypt/Decrypt text files (e.g. txt, csv, xml, and similar).
 Quickly de/encrypt with one click.
 * Encrypt/Decrypt folders including all files in all of its subfolders.
 (Only text files will be processed.
 Encrypting binary files may lead to complications)
 * Simple, intuitive program.
 Easy to use.
-Additional info in the ReadMe.
+Additional info in the ReadMe Pdf.

 You can see the program being used here: https://youtu.be/xkMLpztjO3M